MichaelKim/webview/docs/build.md

 ### Running Headless Tests

-- Windows: Currently, there's no way to run the tests in a headless environment.
+- Windows: Supported only for Chromium Edge (`WEBVIEW_EDGE`).
+Make sure to install the Windows 10 SDK and the WebView2 Runtime before running the webview.
 - MacOS: Supported.
 - Linux: You'll need to run `xvfb` (or similar) before running.

+For CI examples, check out the Github Actions config under `.github/workflows/`.